-This is a very popular hike and can be extremely busy.
-So, a few words about trail etiquette may be helpful.
-It is generally accepted that hikers going uphill have the right of way.
-That being said, if I’m going uphill and encounter a group coming downhill, it makes sense that I yield to the group.
-It is a lot easier for me to move to the side than it is for the entire group to do the same.
+Iceberg Lake is a very popular hike.
+So, a few words about trail etiquette are in order.
+Generally, hikers going uphill have the right of way.
+That being said, if I’m alone going uphill and encounter a group coming down, it makes sense that I yield to the group.
+It’s a lot easier for me to move to the side than it is for the entire group to do the same.

 We all hike at different speeds.
-It is not cool to hike on the heels of another person.
-Use your favorite friendly greeting so that the folks ahead of you know that you are there.
+Know that it’s considered rude to crowd folks in front of you.
+Use your favorite friendly greeting so that the people ahead know that you’re there.
 They should step aside and let you pass.
-If not, a friendly request should do the trick.
+If not, a polite request should do the trick.

-I should also note that the Ptarmigan Trail and the Iceberg Lake Trail go through some prime grizzly bear habitat.
-During July and August, berries are ripening somewhere.
-Both black and grizzly bears are naturally attracted to this food source, and you will be passing through their cafeteria.
+I should also note that the Ptarmigan Trail and the Iceberg Lake Trail go through prime grizzly bear habitat.
+During July and August, berries are ripening.
+Both black and grizzly bears come to take advantage of this food source, and you will pass through their cafeteria.
 Be wise and let them know where you are by making noise.
-Keep your bear spray where you can access it quickly and be sure that you know how to use it.
-The park maintains a webpage that lists closures and postings for trails and backcountry campgrounds.
-This is definitely a good resource to check before heading out.
+Keep your bear spray where you can access it quickly, and know how to use it.
+The park maintains a webpage with closures and postings for trails and backcountry campgrounds.
+It’s wise to check this information before heading out.

 A Little Geology

-For me, the stories behind the chiseled, multilayered mountains make what I am looking at even more spectacular.
-Trying to comprehend the time from the early stages of sediment eroding from a lifeless Earth surface to what we see today hurts my brain.
+The stories behind the chiseled, multilayered mountains make the trip even more spectacular.
+Trying to comprehend the time that has passed from the early stages of sediment eroding from a lifeless Earth surface to what we see today stretches the imagination.
 And, this only goes back one-third of the way to Earth’s beginning.1

-The scoured mountainsides present an excellent exposure of the layers of various types of sedimentary rock that were deposited beginning 1.6 billion years ago into the ancient Belt Sea.
-Sediment deposited in shallow water could react with oxygen resulting in reddish colors.
+The ice sculptor also exposed colorful layers of rock deposited over a billion years ago in the ancient Belt Sea.
+Then, seawater lapped a shoreline 50 miles west of Glacier National Park.
+Sediment deposited in shallow water reacted with oxygen resulting in reddish colors.
 That deposited into deeper water with minimal oxygen ended up being green.
 The beige and tan colors result from the remains of coral forming organisms.1

-The red argillite of the Grinnell Formation makes up the base of Mount Wilbur.
+Red argillite of the Grinnell Formation makes up the base of Mount Wilbur.
 Just above the Grinnell Formation is the younger buff-colored limestone of the Siyeh Formation which caps both Mount Wilbur and Mount Henkel.
-If you look carefully about halfway between the base of the cliffs and the summit on the east face of Mount Wilbur, you will see the light gray band about 60 feet high that is within the Siyeh Formation.
-It also can be seen on the Ptarmigan Wall above Iceberg Lake.
-That layer contains fossilized algae.
-The algae formed a reef hundreds of millions of years ago in the Belt Sea.1
+If you look carefully at the east face of Mount Wilbur, about halfway between the base of the cliffs and the summit, there is a light gray band about 60 feet high.
+That is within the Siyeh Formation.
+This band extends through the Ptarmigan Wall above Iceberg Lake.
+That gray rock is rich with fossilized algae, which formed a reef hundreds of millions of years ago in the Belt Sea.1

-The dark layer of rock toward the top of Mount Wilbur and the Ptarmigan Wall is a diorite sill.
-This band of igneous rock is approximately 100 feet thick and formed when magma was crammed between the layers of sedimentary rock in the Siyeh Formation.
-The lighter colored stone immediately above and below the sill is limestone that was metamorphosed into marble by the tremendous heat of the magma.1
+The dark band toward the top of Mount Wilbur and the Ptarmigan Wall is a diorite sill.
+This band of igneous rock is approximately 100 feet thick and formed when magma was forced between the layers of sedimentary rock in the Siyeh Formation.
+The 1,000 to 2,000 degree Fahrenheit magma changed the resident limestone into marble.
+Notice the lighter-colored stone immediately above and below the dark gray sill.
+That’s the marble.1

-The trail enters a forest at about 1.5 miles from the trailhead.
-There is a perfect place to rest and grab a snack where the path uses a bridge to cross Ptarmigan Creek.
+The footpath enters a forest about 1.5 miles from the trailhead.
+Farther down the trail, where the path uses a bridge to cross Ptarmigan Creek, is a perfect place to rest and grab a snack.
 Shortly after this is the junction to Iceberg Lake.
 Take the left fork.
-Going to the right will lead you to the Ptarmigan Tunnel.
-At three miles, the footpath emerges from the forest, and the glacial cirque where Iceberg Lake is found comes into view.
+Going to the right will lead to Ptarmigan Tunnel.
+At three miles, the footpath emerges from the trees, and the glacial cirque holding Iceberg Lake comes into view.

-If you arrive at the lake in June, chances are pretty good that it will be frozen solid.
+Expect a frozen lake, if you arrive in June.
 Icebergs should be plentiful in July and mostly gone by the middle of August.
-For me, no matter the month, sitting on the shoreline and taking in the iconic splendor is rejuvenating.
+For me, no matter the month, sitting on the shoreline and taking it all in is rejuvenating.